 It is ludicrous how often we underestimate ourselves, or our chances of succeeding at something.
 The default movement for most of us is getting demotivated, and then doing little, if anything, about it.
 We remember our worst failures more, and more clearly, than our biggest successes.
+Reflect on that.

-When a player wins a tournament without dropping a set?
+A player wins a tournament without dropping a set?

-When a player strings together a new record in terms of wins?
+A sportsperson strings together a new record in terms of wins?

-When a cricketer scores a triple ton (or a 500 if s/he were Brian Lara)?
+A cricketer scores a triple ton (or a 500 if s/he were Brian Lara)?

 Such things don’t happen every day – but they do.
 And when it comes to judging the best for anyone, these act as the reference points.

 It’s the best of ability coming through during a period when other factors are also favorable.

 So, what’s indicative of your best ability in the context of CAT Prep?

 It is ‘at least’ the best you’ve done ‘anytime’ during the preparation.
 It can be and is probably more, much more – but at least as much.